 IMPORTANT PROGRAM NEWS

-3. Affordable fixed fee vs. per-credit tuition rate
+- Providing an affordable fixed fee vs. per-credit tuition rate ($18,000 total tuition)

 The Postbaccalaureate Bachelor of Science program in Speech and Hearing Sciences, at the University of Washington, is designed for students who want to pursue a clinical Master’s degree in Speech-Language Pathology, but currently hold a degree outside the speech, language and hearing sciences discipline.